tbfe-de/plc2-ccpp-psi/ccpp-training-psi.md

-**Dynamic Libraries (Windows: DLLs, Unix/Linux Shared Objectes) are closely interweaved with support from an operating system that will load them on request. i.e. connect them to the address space of the process requirung them.**
+**Dynamic Libraries (Windows: DLLs, Unix/Linux Shared Objectes) are closely interweaved with support from an operating system that will load them on request. i.e. connect them to the address space of the process requiring them.**

 In a sense, for a dynamic library the operating system will do *just in time*